carls113/RCAC-temp-hpc-exchange/docs/source/week1/access.rst

 navigate to `gateway.CLUSTER.rcac.purdue.edu`, where `CLUSTER` is again replaced with the name of the cluster you are trying to access.
-After you log in through Purdue's normal Single Sign On page, you should see something like this:
+After you log in through Purdue's normal Single Sign On page (no need to add ',push' to your password), you should see something like this:

 .. image:: ../_static/OoD_page.png
    :alt: Image showing what the Open on Demand (Gateway) entrance page, or dashboard, looks like.

+To open a shell to enter the Unix commands we will discuss this week, click the 'Clusters' menu in the top bar and hit the `>_CLUSTER shell access` option.
+This will open a new tab with a shell available for you to use.

 Next section\:
 :doc:`unix`